hongliangl/antrea/docs/feature-gates.md

 The `AdminNetworkPolicy` API (which currently includes the AdminNetworkPolicy and BaselineAdminNetworkPolicy objects) complements the Antrea-native policies and help cluster administrators to set security postures in a portable manner.

+### NodeNetworkPolicy

+`NodeNetworkPolicy` allow users to protect their Kubernetes Nodes.

+#### Requirements for this Feature

+This feature is only supported for Linux Nodes at the moment.

 ### EgressTrafficShaping